adhocore/please/readme.md

 ## Setup

 One time setup.
-In your .bashrc or .zshrc or the like export github token:
+In your `.bashrc` / `.zshrc` or the like export github token:

 ```sh
 export GH_AUTH_TOKEN=<your token here>